gregorbj/Archive-VisionEval/api/model_system_design.md

 - The units of the data in each column (e.g. MI, USD); and,
 - Acceptable values for the data in each column.

 The module section describes these specifications in more detail below.
-Appendix B shows examples of the two types of input files.
+Appendix D shows examples of the two types of input files.

 The field names of the input file (other than the "Geo" and "Year" fields) can encode year and unit multiplier information in addition to the name of the data item.
 This is done by breaking the name into elements with periods (.) separating the elements as follows: